-The following table sets forth our cash, cash equivalents and short-term investments and capitalization as of December 31, 2018 on:
+The following table sets forth our cash, cash equivalents and short-term investments and capitalization as of December 31, 2018, after giving effect to a one-for-0.367647 reverse split of our capital stock, on:

-- an actual basis; - a pro forma basis, giving effect to (i) the conversion of all of our outstanding shares of our redeemable convertible preferred stock into an aggregate of 49,398,080 shares of our common stock, (ii) the exercise in full of an outstanding warrant to purchase 76,002 shares of common stock, and (iii) the effectiveness of our amended and restated certificate of incorporation, in each case, upon the closing of this offering; and - a pro forma as adjusted basis, giving effect to (i) the pro forma adjustments set forth above and (ii) the sale and issuance of shares of our common stock by us in this offering, based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- an actual basis; - a pro forma basis, giving effect to (i) the conversion of all of our outstanding shares of our redeemable convertible preferred stock into an aggregate of 18,161,027 shares of our common stock, (ii) the exercise in full of an outstanding warrant to purchase 27,941 shares of common stock, and (iii) the effectiveness of our amended and restated certificate of incorporation, in each case, upon the closing of this offering; and - a pro forma as adjusted basis, giving effect to (i) the pro forma adjustments set forth above and (ii) the sale and issuance of shares of our common stock by us in this offering, at the initial public offering price of \$17.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The information below is illustrative only, and our capitalization following the closing of this offering will be adjusted based on the actual initial public offering price and other terms of the offering determined at the pricing of this offering.
 You should read this table together with the section of this prospectus entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical financial statements and related notes thereto included elsewhere in this prospectus.